Hamas leader Haniyeh blames Israel for Gaza ceasefire delays

 Across the Gaza Strip, at least 83 people were killed in Israeli air raids since Friday, health officials said, including one person on Saturday in Rafah, an area that borders Egypt and which Israel now claims is Hamas’s last bastion.

-The Palestinian Wafa news agency reported on Saturday that Israeli air raids killed at least eight Palestinian civilians including children and injured dozens more when their residential homes were bombed in Zawaida in central Gaza, according to local and medical sources.
+The Palestinian Wafa news agency also reported on Saturday that Israeli air raids killed at least 44 Palestinian civilians including children and injured dozens more when their residential homes were bombed in central Gaza, according to local and medical sources.

 A series of air raids hit Deir el-Balah in central Gaza, an area where displaced Palestinians are returning to since Israel intensified attacks on the southern city of Rafah.